 When evaluating halal compliance software, assess against these criteria:

+NCR workflow.
 Does it provide a structured NCR workflow — raise, assign, root cause, corrective action, evidence, verify, close — or just a status field?

-The difference determines whether NCRs get resolved or get lost.
+Audit management.
 Can you plan, execute, and document internal audits with MHMS-aligned checklists?
 Can NCRs raised during audits flow directly into the NCR workflow?

-Can you generate audit reports for JKHD review?
+Real-time dashboards.
 Can you see your compliance status at any time — not just when preparing for an audit?
-Real-time dashboards showing certificate health, open NCRs, training compliance, and audit completion are what make compliance continuous rather than periodic.
+Certificate health, open NCRs, training compliance, and audit completion should be visible continuously.

-If you operate IHCS today but will need HAS tomorrow, the platform should grow with you.
-Multi-site support, additional production lines, and expanded supplier bases should not require a platform migration.
+Scalability.
+If you operate IHCS today but will need HAS tomorrow, the platform should grow with you without requiring a migration.

 The right halal compliance software makes MHMS 2020 compliance sustainable — not just achievable.
 It reduces the administrative burden that consumes your Halal Executive's time, ensures that nothing falls through the cracks, and provides the audit-ready evidence that JAKIM expects.